ereekaur/finance/README.md

 #2 In the second example I consider certain bonus classes and how steep difference there should be
 between classes taking account the variance in order to maximize revenue.

+#3 Third example considers whether certain stock data deviates from Brownian motion or not

 TODO:

-1) Add SL/XL -insurance analyses
+1) Add SL/XL -insurance analyses example
-2) Try to simulate data in #1 using Panjer algorithm
+2) Try to simulate data in #1 using Panjer algorithm'
+3) What if normal distribution in the example #1 with Cauchy distribution as it sort of describes better the worst case scenario